adambard/learnxinyminutes-docs/terminal.html.markdown

 $ clear
 ```

 Use `clear` to get a fresh terminal screen.
+Your history should still be in-tact.

 ### cp